roxive/IGME-110-Repo/my-listicle.md

 ![Genshin Tarot Game](genshin.png)
 - [Link to the Game](https://boardgamegeek.com/boardgame/346643/genshin-tarot)

 I know, Genshin Impact...
 This is way better than the actual video game in my opinion.
-I can play this board game for hours with all new characters. there's a bit of a learning curve but it's a really fun fan made board game.
+I can play this board game for hours with all new characters.
+There's a bit of a learning curve but it's a really fun fan made board game.
 The visuals are great and all fanart while the mechanics of the game are really fun and engaging.

+---
+This was a lot longer than I thought it would be so I skipped some commentary on other parts.
+Each of these games had some mechanic, narrative design, game design, etc. that inspired the loads of game ideas I have today.
+If I could, I would rant about them a lot more.